regtracks/regtracks/tutorial.md

 Some options aren't included in RegTracks for design reasons:

-- `i` (ignore case), because this really only works for letters of the latin alphabet, and it's better to have case insensitivity explicitly shown with something like `a to z, A to Z`.
+- `i` (ignore case), because this really only works for letters of the latin alphabet, and it can be better to have case insensitivity explicitly shown with something like `a to z, A to Z`.

-- `m` (multiline), because in RegTrakcs all matches are multiline
+- `m` (multiline), because in RegTracks all matches are multiline

 - `s` (dotAll), because it's an unnecessary complication

-- `u` (unicode), because all unicode is allowed in RegTrakcs schemas
+- `u` (unicode), because all unicode is allowed in RegTracks schemas

 - `y` (sticky), because if you want to start from a certain index, just shorten your string